Faculty & Staff

 Mrs. Bevington is the Upper School Chemistry teacher.
 With a bachelor’s degree in Textile Chemistry and master’s level coursework in Environmental Engineering from the Georgia Institute of Technology in Atlanta, Georgia, she has worked in the areas of textile chemistry, analytical chemistry, and hazardous waste consulting.
 She has a Masters of Arts in teaching from Bethel University and has enjoyed sharing her love of chemistry and practical experiences in industry with Upper School students for ten years.

-Dr. Jeff Biebighauser, US Latin, English Teacher
+Dr. Jeff Biebighauser, Upper School Latin & English Teacher

 Dr. Jeff Olsen Biebighauser teaches Latin and English in the Upper School.
 He holds a BA in Classics and Humanities from Valparaiso University and a MA and PhD in Philosophical Theology from the University of Nottingham.
 He has been teaching at Providence since 2010.